Domaine Gardiés - Rivesaltes Ambré 1998 (liquoreux - 50cl)

 RVF

-"Ample and complex, it evokes crème brûlée and roasted peaches".
-(Le Guide des Meilleurs Vins de France 2020 - RVF) A marvelous Vin Doux Naturel that will enhance your sweets, but can also be enjoyed on its own.
+"Ample and complex, it evokes crème brûlée and roasted peaches."
+(Le Guide des Meilleurs Vins de France 2020 - RVF) A wonderful Vin Doux Naturel that will enhance your desserts but can also be enjoyed on its own.

-Buy your Domaine Gardiés wines at the best price on private sale!
+Buy your Domaine Gardiés wines at the best price in a private sale!

 Nose